Orange-OpenSource/pygraft-gen/evaluation/README.md

 This folder contains the datasets and tooling for exemplifying or testing the **PyGraft-gen** project.

+## Reference ontologies

+The ontologies used for evaluating the PyGraft-gen framework are available in the [ontologies/](./ontologies) subfolder.

 ## Subgraph matching techniques

 Four families of subgraph matching techniques typically emerge: